istio/istio.io/content/en/news/releases/1.30.x/announcing-1.30/_index.md

 ### Agentgateway: experimental new gateway implementation

-Istio 1.30 ships experimental support for [agentgateway](https://github.com/istio/istio) as a Gateway API implementation.
-Agentgateway is a new gateway data plane built specifically for AI inference and agent traffic patterns.
-Try it by setting the relevant Gateway class.
+Istio 1.30 ships experimental support for [agentgateway](https://agentgateway.dev) as a Gateway API implementation.
+Agentgateway is a new gateway data plane built specifically for AI agents and MCP servers, and integrates with Istio via the `EnableAgentGateway` feature flag.
 This is early-access functionality, expect rough edges, feedback is welcome.

 ### Gateway API and TLSRoute improvements